 So you bought a 4K-ready TV and you’re wondering if you’ll need to buy new coax cables for the new system.
 Coaxial cables are responsible for the quality of many services you might use, such as cable TV, internet, and satellite.

 There are many variations of aerial cables out there and it can be confusing trying to figure out which is the best.
-For example, extending the reach of cable or satellite TV service boxes such as the Sky Q, Freesat, and Freeview.
+For example, extending the reach of cable or satellite TV service boxes such as the Sky and Freesat.
 As simple cable upgrade could also improve service.

 Coaxial cables and 4K is a complicated subject.
 The truth is to get an HD signal from the cable you will need to buy an HD-capable box from your cable TV provider.
 In that regard, when it comes to 4K, almost any coaxial cable will support it, as long as you have it connected to an HD ready box.
 But there are certain cables that are more durable than others.